abhinav4848/Obsidian-Personal-Research/Own notes/History & Myths/Hellenistic World.md

 The last king of Rome was **Lucius Tarquinius Superbus** .
 His downfall came after the **rape of Lucretia**, a noblewoman who was assaulted by his son, Sextus Tarquinius.
 This led to an uprising led by **Lucius Junius Brutus**, which resulted in the expulsion of Tarquin and the abolition of the monarchy.
 Rome then transitioned into a **Republic**, governed by elected magistrates and a Senate.

+## Roman Senate
+An advisory council of the Republic.
+They wore Togas with purple stripe.
+Membership was for life.
+Almost everything it recommended came to pass.